Sivakasi: Transportation

-The Sivakasi municipality maintains 65.151 km of the road.
-The city has 13.035 km concrete road and 52.116 km bituminous road.
+The Sivakasi municipality maintains 65.15 km of the road.
+The city has 13.04 km of concrete road and 52.12 km of bituminous road.
 A total of 2.5 km of state highways is maintained by the State Highways Department.
-Four major roads connect the city with Sattur, Virudhunagar, Srivilliputhur and Vembakottai; there are no bypass roads around the city.
+Four major roads connect the city with Sattur, Virudhunagar, Srivilliputhur and Vembakottai; The first phase of Outer Ring Road is also under construction.
 There are eight major intersections located across different parts in these major roads.